sefgsefg/FL-on-kubeflow/README.md

 cal_weight_lock = threading.Lock()
 shutdown_lock = threading.Lock()
 ```
-In the begining, the first enter client will lock and init the global variable, subsequent clients do not need to do it again.

-Then the server will get client's data
+In the beginning, the first entering client will lock and initialize the global variable; subsequent clients do not need to do it again.
+Then the server will get clients' data.
 ```
 @app.route('/data', methods=['POST'])
 def flask_server():